How To Build a Product Marketing Knowledge Base To Support AI Marketing

 Product Marketing is critical for aligning product, marketing, sales, and customer success teams, but it often produces scattered PDFs, slides, and documents that go unused.
 The result is wasted effort and poor alignment.

-Unlike scattered documents that often duplicate or conflict key information, a spreadsheet-based Product Playbook is a consistent, collaborative source that is readily usable by Generative AI tools such as ChatGPT Projects, NotebookLM, and Custom GPTs.
+Unlike scattered documents that often duplicate or conflict key information, a spreadsheet-based PMM Knowledge Base is a consistent, collaborative source that is readily usable by Generative AI tools such as ChatGPT Projects, NotebookLM, and Custom GPTs.

-In short, a data-centric Product Playbook template like the one developed by Chris McLellan at Friends Electric, the AI marketing consultancy, transforms fragmented Product Marketing docs into structured tables that teams can collaborate on and AI systems can act on, enabling faster execution, stronger alignment, and better business outcomes.
+In short, a data-centric Product Marketing Knowledge Base transforms fragmented Product Marketing docs into structured tables that teams can collaborate on and AI systems can act on, enabling faster execution, stronger alignment, and better business outcomes.

 Too Many Documents, Not Enough Action?